sul-dlss/blacklight_dynamic_sitemap/README.md

 ## Usage

 ### Solr configuration
-This feature relies on a unique hexidecimal hash field in your solr response for each document.
+This feature relies on a unique hexadecimal hash field in your solr response for each document.
 You can have solr automatically do this for you using the `SignatureUpdateProcessorFactory`.

 https://lucene.apache.org/solr/guide/8_4/update-request-processors.html